happyness980817/MY-COMPANY-MVP/README.md

 ## App Flow (Routes)

-- `POST /create` – Generate a 20-char room code (shown **once**), save to session, optional immediate enter
+- `POST /create` – Generate a 20-char room code (shown **once**), saves it to the session, optionally proceed to enter
-- `POST /enter` – Join with a received code, save to session
+- `POST /enter` – Joins an existing room with the provided code; saves state to the session
-- `GET /room` – Render counselor/client view by session (room code never shown in UI)
+- `GET /room` – Renders the counselor/client view from the session (the room code is never shown in the UI)

-> For production, use a persistent session store (e.g., Redis, MongoDB) and secure cookies.
+> For production, use a persistent session store (e.g., Redis or MongoDB) and secure cookies.

-## Note
+## Notes

-This is a "pretotype" - a smaller version of an MVP(Minimum Viable Product).
+- For fast demand validation with limited resources, only minimal features included.
-For fast demand validation with limited resources, only minimal features included.
+- This MVP will follow a Discord user test using _The Work_ assistant chatbot.